Jss7268/KGCOESeniorProjectAPI/README.md

 [EDCS Frontend](https://github.com/Jss7268/KGCOESeniorProjectWeb)

 ## Prerequisites
-This README is assuming this is running on Ubuntu.
+This is how to run the backend on Ubuntu.

-You need to install node/npm and postgresql
+You need to install node/npm and postgresql.
 ```
 sudo apt-get update
 sudo apt-get install npm postgresql postgresql-contrib